jainsumit12/crwal4aichat/SYSTEM_FLOWS.md

 - Uses hybrid search (vector + text) for best results
 - Formats results grouped by site

-### Vector Search Process
+### Hybrid Search Process
+The system uses a sophisticated hybrid search approach that combines vector similarity with text matching:

+1. **Vector Search Component**:
-1. Generate an embedding for the query using OpenAI's embedding model
+   - Generate an embedding for the query using OpenAI's embedding model
-2. Search the database for documents with similar embeddings
+   - Search the database for documents with similar embeddings
-3. Filter results based on similarity threshold and site ID (if specified)
+   - Filter results based on similarity threshold and site ID (if specified)
-4. Sort results by similarity score
+   - Sort results by similarity score
-5. Return the top results based on the limit

-### Text Search Process
+2. **Text Search Component**:
-1. Parse the query for keywords
+   - Parse the query for keywords
-2. Search the database for documents containing those keywords
+   - Search the database for documents containing those keywords
-3. Filter results based on site ID (if specified)
+   - Filter results based on site ID (if specified)
-4. Sort results by relevance
+   - Sort results by relevance

+3. **Combined Results**:
+   - Merge results from both search methods
+   - Remove duplicates
+   - Prioritize results that appear in both search methods
-5. Return the top results based on the limit
+   - Return the top results based on the limit

+This hybrid approach ensures that even when vector similarity might not find exact matches, the text search component can still retrieve relevant information.
+The system automatically adjusts the search strategy based on the query type and available content.

 ## Response Generation